Southwell Trail: Route

 The trail starts at Forest Link in Billsthorpe, from where a quiet on-road route is signed to the Bilsthorpe Line Multi-User Route.
-From Billsthorpe the trail heads south to the site of Farnsfield station.
+From here, the trail heads south to the site of Farnsfield station.
 An access path heads west from here to the A614, whilst the trail proper heads east to the site of Kirklington station.
-From here the trail turns south-east past the historic mill and hamlet of Maythorne to reach its terminus at the site of Southwell station.
+The trail turns south-east, past the historic mill and hamlet of Maythorne to reach its terminus at the site of Southwell station.